brendankhow/SustainablEats/README.md

 * Due to the current limitations with the chatgpt API, users would have to upload photo themselves (for the recipe generation).
 * Additionally, due to the nature of large amount of bandwidth the API uses and the limitations of free firebase plan, the websites have limited bandwidth = images not loading.
-* When this occur, please kindly wait for 24 hours such that the bandwidth resets.
+* When this occur, please kindly wait patiently for 24 hours such that the bandwidth resets.
 We seek your understanding and cooperation.
 Thank You!

 ## Project Overview